 The management letter should also include responses from the implementing agency to the issues highlighted by the auditor.

 Audit Report on the Interim Audit – The auditor shall submit interim audit reports (summary of Findings) to project management, MoFED and Development partners (DPs) with recommendations for improvements.
-It will be submitted, on a semiannual basis, to IDA and DPs within 90 days of the end of every January 7.
+It will be submitted to IDA and DPs within 90 days of the end of every January 7.

 Procedure for the consultation and submission of the final report: The Auditor should submit a draft report to MOFED which takes into account of the entities (Regions and Woredas) comments.
 The Entities should submit comments to the Auditor during closing meetings and from receipt of the draft report.
 If the Entity's comments are not received within specified deadline, the Auditor reminds the Entity until a written reply from the Entity is received.
 In the exceptional case where the Entity does not reply or where the absence of a reply leads to excessive delays in the consultation and reporting process, the Auditor contacts MOFED to discuss a solution.
 The Auditor should record and document causes and reasons for delays in the consultation of reports for which the Auditor is not responsible.